aralap/QuickVar/README.md

 - Supports single-end and paired-end FASTQ files (optionally compressed with gzip).
 - Generates sorted BAM files with indexes and VCF outputs per sample.
 - Cross-platform support (macOS, Linux, Windows) with identical commands.
+- Variant calling defaults to haploid (`--ploidy 1`) but can be configured per run.

 ## Prerequisites
 - Python 3.10 or newer.